thackmann/MicroMetabolismDatabase/README.md

 [![MicroMetabolism](https://github.com/thackmann/MicroMetabolismDatabase/blob/main/logo.svg)](https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/)

+---
-A database showing the incredible diversity of microbial metabolism.
+## A database showing the incredible diversity of microbial metabolism.
 Click [here](https://timothy-hackmann.shinyapps.io/MicroMetabolismDatabase/) to see a working prototype.

+---

+In addition to being available on the web, MicroMetabolism is available for download as an RShiny app.

 ---

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].